2016-17 Oregon school Report Card

 ∙ Meet the performance standard for extended application through a collection of evidence

 ∙ Demonstrate career-related learning standards ∙ Required areas of study and units of credit for grades 9-12 as noted above

 The GPA and the class ranks are calculated for all grades from A-F by semester.
 Most classes are graded on a 4.0 scale.
 Advanced Placement classes, signified by the prefix AP, are weighted on a 5.0 scale.
 All letter grade courses and all 4 years are included in the cumulative GPA.
 FGHS does provide a class ranking which includes weighted grades.
 We do have shared ranking.
 In addition, FGHS assesses students on a Standards Based Grading system.
 Students must be proficient in all identified standards to pass a course.

-Students qualify for an Honors Diploma by having a 3.5 or higher GPA, 15 hours of community service, completing two years of a World Language, one year of Science beyond Biology, and three years of Math through Algebra 2.
+Students qualify for an Honors Diploma by having a 3.5 or higher GPA, 45 hours of community service for the class of 2023 and 60 hours for every other class, completing two years of a World Language, one year of Science beyond Biology, and three years of Math through Algebra 2.
 They must also complete four AP or college level courses with a ‘C’ grade or higher.

 ORGANIZATION OF THE

 All classes are on a modified A/B block schedule, scheduled over a two-day period.
 Eight class periods are 91 minutes in length.
 All course credit is awarded on a Credit By Proficiency basis.

 2019 ACT SCORES FGHS State National Composite 18.1 21.3 20.8 Number Tested 360